Eulogy — First Voice

 Rephrase: Is there a causal structure to that metaphor?

 John laughed.
 And typed something on his old machine.
-The sound startled the ceiling.
+The keys struck back.
+The ceiling caught the sound.

 “It fights me,” he said.
 “That’s how I know it’s real.”